Updated June, 2022

 The Child Care and Development Fund

 Congress has authorized a total of $28.5 billion in emergency appropriations for CCDBG since the start of the pandemic.
-The Coronavirus Aid, Relief, and Economic Security Act, enacted in March 2020, offered $3.5 billion in supplemental funding for CCDBG.
-In addition, the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA), enacted in December 2020, offered an additional $10 billion for the program.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act, enacted in March 2020, offered $3.5 billion in supplemental funding for CCDBG, available through September 30, 2022.
+In addition, the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA), enacted in December 2020, offered an additional $10 billion for the program available through September 30, 2022.
 These funds provided broad flexibility to lead agencies to respond to the pandemic, including:

 - Providing child care assistance to health care sector employees, emergency responders, sanitation workers, and other workers deemed essential during the response to the coronavirus, without regard to the income eligibility requirements

 - Subsidizing providers based on pre-pandemic enrollment, rather than attendance

 - Helping providers closed during the pandemic meet operational expenses so they can reopen in the future